Hector (1781 ship): Career

-Slave voyages

-1st slave voyage (1802–1803): Captain Joseph Williams sailed from Liverpool on 3 June 1802.
-Hector acquired slaves at Calabar and arrived at Trinidad on 9 January 1803 with 339 slaves.
+1st voyage transporting enslaved people (1802–1803): Captain Joseph Williams sailed from Liverpool on 3 June 1802.
+In 1802, 155 vessels sailed from English ports on voyages to acquire and transport enslaved people; 122 sailed from Liverpool.

+Hector acquired captives at Calabar and arrived at Trinidad on 9 January 1803 with 339 captives.
 She sailed for Liverpool on 20 February and arrived there on 8 April.
 She had left Liverpool with 37 crew members and had suffered seven crew deaths on the voyage.

-2nd slave voyage (1803–loss): War with France had resumed shortly before Hector had returned to Liverpool from her first slave voyage.
+2nd voyage transporting enslaved people (1803–loss): War with France had resumed shortly before Hector had returned to Liverpool from her first voyage transporting enslaved people.
 Before Captain Williams sailed again he acquired a letter of marque on 23 May 1803.
 Hector sailed from Liverpool on 8 June.
+In 1803, 99 vessels sailed from English ports on voyages to acquire and transport enslaved people; 83 sailed from Liverpool.

-She acquired her slaves at Calabar and arrived at Demerara on 14 January 1804 with 300 slaves.
+Hector acquired captives at Calabar and arrived at Demerara on 14 January 1804 with 300 captives.
 She sailed for Liverpool on 27 February.
 She had left Liverpool with 37 crew members and she had suffered seven crew deaths on her voyage.
 Parr sold Hector while she was on her way to Demerara.